top of page

 Time to change careers?
 How to have a painless transition

-Sometimes, a career move is forced upon us with downsizing, redundancy and restructuring/closure affecting the private and public sectors alike.
-Often, these occurrences are a blessing in disguise, and an ideal time to totally change what you do, go back to college or start your own business.
+Sometimes, a career move is forced upon us by downsising, redundancy, and restructuring/closure, affecting the private and public sectors.
+Often, these occurrences are a blessing in disguise and an ideal time to totally change what you do, go back to college or start your own business.

 With that said, the transition can be difficult with so many possible routes to choose from and factors such as training, finances and the support that's available to you.